In this step-by-step guide, I will go through how to make a cheap bug out bag.

 2. Carrying too much weight

-It can be tempting to fill up every inch of space with gear but remember that carrying more than what is absolutely essential will slow you down significantly when trying to make an escape from danger quickly!
+It can be tempting to fill up every inch of space with gear, but remember that carrying more than what is absolutely essential will slow you down significantly when trying to make an escape from danger quickly!

-Choose quality over quantity here – lighter options always win out so invest in good lightweight equipment where possible (such as titanium camping cookware) instead of heavier steel versions which may not necessarily offer better performance anyway.
+Choose quality over quantity here – lighter options always win out, so invest in good lightweight equipment where possible (such as titanium camping cookware) instead of heavier steel versions which may not necessarily offer better performance anyway.

 3. Packing clothes incorrectly

-Fold them neatly into small bundles or use vacuum-sealed packing cubes/bags so they take up less room while still providing enough warmth should temperatures drop suddenly during travel time.
 Additionally, consider investing in quick-dry fabrics, which are ideal for wet climates since these tend to dry faster after being exposed to moisture compared with regular cotton blends used by most people nowadays).

-Don’t forget about waterproofing either – don’t let yourself get caught unprepared due rain or snowfall without adequate protection!
+Don’t forget about waterproofing either – don’t let yourself get caught unprepared due to rain or snowfall without adequate protection!

 4. A Low-Quality Bag